TommyChenyixiao/CounterEval/README.md

 These models utilize a **Graph Attention Network (GAT)** architecture, which assigns varying levels of importance to different nodes (players) in the graph based on their interactions and context.

 **Training Objective:**
 The models are trained to predict the next-frame position of each player using Mean Squared Error (MSE) as the loss function.
-This approach minimizes the prediction error, allowing the model to capture typical movement patterns of offensive and defensive players during counterattacks.

 **Interpretation of Predictions:**
 The predicted positions serve as a proxy for understanding expected player movements, providing a benchmark for evaluating individual player decisions and actions.